amylour/everneed/README.md

 ## Scope Plane

 To focus on the learning of the Stripe API and webhook handlers that would ultimately drive the inner workings of the project, I kept my Everneed scope lower than my previous project, FreeFido.
-A working e-commerce store was essential so I intially planned to keep to the MVP to ensure that I would complete the project successfully.
+A working e-commerce store was essential so I initially planned to keep to the MVP to ensure that I would complete the project successfully.
 Especially with the project being my final one for this Diploma, a rigorous year of learning left me ecstatic with my progress but cautious not to fall at the final hurdle from fatigue.
-However through the planning stages I realised that I wanted to push further with the theme of an eco store and introduce carbon footprint as a currency that we may see in the future in the form of carbon credits.
+However, through the planning stages I realised that I wanted to push further with the theme of an eco store and introduce carbon footprint as a currency that we may see in the future in the form of carbon credits.

 Adding an Articles feature posted solely by the Admin of the website felt important to give more information to the customers on climate-change and manufacturing processes and their environmental impacts.
 An additional Wishlist feature would complement the site as some of the items have a higher price point due to their robust and eco-friendly manufacturing processes and longevity and the customer may like to purchase them at a later date.

 Django's MVT framework allowed these features to be built quickly and addition of an Admin frontend panel for managing products and articles created a robust e-commerce site that could start taking orders tomorrow.